OpenDog/audio-ip-spy/README.md

  `https://<API-ID>.execute-api.us-east-1.amazonaws.com/latest/silence?id=foo_bar`

-* Then you can query the ip after the call with this GET (it returns the ip address as text)
+* Now you can query the ip after the call with this GET (it returns the ip address as text)

  `curl "https://<API-ID>.execute-api.us-east-1.amazonaws.com/latest/ip?id=foo_bar"`